 Most of us start with appearance.
-From the second we see another person, we are making assumptions about them based on their body image, physical health, clothing, and the way they have groomed themselves for the encounter.
-We are visual creatures – like it or not.
+From the second we see another person, we make assumptions about them based on their body image, physical health, clothing, and the way they have groomed themselves for the encounter.
+We are visual creatures—like it or not.

 Then, we get more cues about the kind of person they are based on how they behave—their attitude, how positive or negative they are, their body language, and their etiquette.

 We better understand who they are by their non-verbal AND verbal communication.
-The sound of their voice, the tone, and volume they speak in, or their communication habits.
+The sound of their voice, the tone and volume they speak, or their communication habits.
 This could include if they are gossiping, complaining, making excuses, or if you feel they are actively listening during the encounter.

-And while these may be some of the thoughts flowing through your subconscious mind when meeting someone at a meeting, a conference, at the airport, or at any event or place, the reality for many of us is that most often, first impressions aren’t made in person.
+And while these might be some of the thoughts flowing through your subconscious mind when meeting someone at a meeting, a conference, at the airport, or at any event or place, the reality for many of us is that most often, first impressions aren’t made in person.
 Most often, you actually do not decode someone in REAL LIFE for the first time.
-Instead, most of the decoding happens online – because we all leave behind a digital footprint, and we use other’s footprint to build our first initial opinion about them.
+Instead, most of the decoding happens online—because we all leave behind a digital footprint, and we use others’ footprints to build our first initial opinion about them.

 And this part of the decoding process already influences your opinion about someone, and it’s hard for them to change that imprint once you meet them in real life.